bgermann/cforms2/readme.txt

 * enhanced: for consistency, run JavaScript also for non-AJAX forms
 * bugfix:   do not mark all fields invalid if just one field is invalid for non-AJAX forms
 * bugfix:   reset multipart forms on every first form
+* bugfix:   checkboxes do not use right label if defined
 * added:    feature to copy old submission data to CFDB
 * added:    WordPress filters cforms2_admin_email_filter, cforms2_cc_me_email_filter, cforms2_auto_conf_email_filter, cforms2_usermessage_filter
 * other:    remove persistent file storage (please use CFDB)